 Here’s a video showing how the pre-installation survey works

 The technician will investigate them to check they are sleeved.
-If they are not, the technician will remove them and seal around them to stop them being blocked by the insulation.
+If they are not, the technician will remove them and seal around them to stop them being blocked by the wall insulation.
 Other vents, which may be redundant, such as cavity vents or vents that are in bedrooms may be closed off.

 The technician should discuss these with you, so if you have any questions please ask.

-The technician will fill all the injection holes with mortar that closely matches the existing colour and texture.
+After injecting the blown mineral fibre cavity wall insulation, the technician will fill all the injection holes with mortar that closely matches the existing colour and texture.

 Don’t worry if the new mortar colour doesn’t match the original straight away.
 On some older properties or weathered facades it may take several months for the newness of the mortar to blend.